 Bierce, under his capacity as a war journalist and correspondent as well as an adventurer, went to follow Sancho Villa’s Army during the unfolding revolution in Mexico.
 Historians believe that sometime during the fighting he perished, or criminals murdered him.

 Nobody ever found any remains of indication of what really happened.
 And so, one of the founders of ghost literature and horror stories had a fitting end to his unconventional life.

 As far as mysterious disappearances go, Roanoke Colony is one of the most extreme.
 For a person to go missing is strange for sure.
 But a whole colony?
 Now that’s something else entirely.

-Roanoke received funding by Sir Walter Raleigh and was the first attempt at a permanent colony in North America.
-Since the very beginning, the mission faced many difficulties; storms, shortage of funds and food, illness, you name it.
+Roanoke received funding from Sir Walter Raleigh and was the first attempt at a permanent colony in North America.
+From the very beginning, the mission faced many difficulties; storms, shortage of funds and food, illness, you name it.
 The harsh conditions forced the majority of the prospective colonists to leave, a small part remaining behind.

 By the time the ones who left returned with reinforcements during a second expedition, the entire colony was missing.

 There was only a single clue to indicate what happened to them: the word “CROATOAN” carved into a tree.